openemr/openemr/interface/README.md

 # OpenEMR-interface

-The OpenEMR-interface uses [Storybook](https://storybook.js.org) to document and standardize the creation of user interface elements.
+OpenEMR uses [Storybook](https://storybook.js.org) to document and standardize the creation of user interface elements.
 The project is using bootstrap as base and is built with [SASS](https://sass-lang.com/) (compiled with [gulp](https://gulpjs.com/)).

 The live version of this guide can be found at [openemr-interface.surge.sh](http://openemr-interface.surge.sh).